FutureWiz2002/FutureWiz2002/README.md

 - 👋 Hi, I’m Jabir Mustahid
+- 🏫 2B Bachelor of Mathematics student at The University of Waterloo
+- 📚 Majoring in Computational Mathematics
 - 👀 I’m interested highly interested in Web Development, Machine Learning and Deep Learning
 - 🌱 I’m currently working on Machine Learning Fundemanentals and Front End engineering
 - 📫 You can reach me at <a href='https://www.linkedin.com/in/jabir-mustahid-3b0aa6235/'>LinkedIn</a>